jamesawhiteiii/cidse-ubuntu/README.md

 - Install openssh-server
 - Copy firstlogin.sh and set it to autostart on login
 - Set the FSE pitchfork/provisioning background
+- WGET and setup firstlogin_live.sh
 - Reload the GUI to initiate the autologin
 - Remove itself and its autostart

-#### firstlogin.sh
+#### /provisioning/firstlogin_live.sh

 This script will run interactively on every login until it is removed.
 Its purpose is currently to:

 - Set the pitchfork/provisioning background for 18.04+
-- WGET and run firstlogin_live.sh

-#### firstlogin_live.sh

-This is run by firstlogin.sh.
-Its purpose is currently to:

 - Set the hostname
 - Register to Landscape
-- Disable login and configure login screen
+- Disable autologin and configure login screen
-- Remove firstlogin.sh and firstlogin_live.sh
+- Remove firstlogin_live.sh
 - Reload GUI to complete the process

+## Other Files of Note

+Other key files that aren't directly involved in the provisioning process and their purpose.

+#### /deploy/preseed/install/fse/fse_env

+This file contains the text string of the Git branch you want to pull files from.
+This would allow you to change a USB drive to pull files from either a dev or testing branch versus the live 'master' production branch.
+All the scripts listed above will look to this file to make a decision on where to wget live file from.